MarkBaggett/ese-analyst/README.md

   --list-tables, -l     List all tables in the ese.
   --recurse, -r         Recurse subdirectories to find ese in path.
   --dump-tables [DUMPTABLES [DUMPTABLES ...]], -d [DUMPTABLES [DUMPTABLES ...]]
-                        Only dump tables listed separated by space.
-End the list with --.
+                        Only dump tables listed here separated by spaces.
+End this list with double dash if this is not followed by additional optional arguments. --.
+  --plugin-args [PLUGINARGS [PLUGINARGS ...]]
+                        Arguments passed to plugin.
+End arguments with double dash if this is not followed by additional optional arguments. --.

 ```

 The idea of ese2csv is to allow you to dump the data from any ESE database that the libesedb engine can read.
 However, you can also create a "plugin" for the ese file with the -m option that allows you to use YAML to define the formats for fields, gives them friendly names and provides functions for processing the database.
 The tool is distributed with one plugin.
 The srudb_plugin.py can be used to dump the srum database.
 The tool supports wildcards and directory recursion so you can search your drive and let the tool extract what ever it can find.

-# Dump all the tables in the the srudb.dat file to a csv_files.
-Acquire a copy of the locked file before use.
+# Dump all the tables in the the srudb.dat file to a csv_files except those ignored by the YAML in the srum_plugin.py.
+Acquire a copy of the locked srudb.dat file before use.
+Pass a copy of the already unlocked SOFTWARE registry hive as a plugin argument.

 ```
-C:>ese2csv.exe -p srum_plugin -a C:\Windows\System32\sru\srudb.dat
+C:>ese2csv.exe -p srum_plugin -a --plugin-args SOFTWARE C:\Windows\System32\sru\srudb.dat

 ```

-# List the tables in an ese database.
+# List the tables (-l) in an ese database.
 File must not be locked by the OS.
 If it is use -a (acquire).

 ```
 C:>ese2csv.exe -l C:\Windows\SoftwareDistribution\DataStore\DataStore.edb